-Uterine Fibroid Treatment in Kansas City, KS
+UFE Treatment in Kansas City, Kansas

 Fibroid Treatment Center Specializing in UFE

-Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during and after treatment.
+Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during, and after treatment.

 The uterine fibroid embolization procedure begins with a tiny incision in the femoral artery.
 This incision provides the IR with access to the femoral artery in the upper thigh.
-Using specialized X-ray equipment, the IR passes a catheter (small tube) into the femoral artery, to the uterine artery, and guides it near the location of the fibroid tumor.
+Using specialized X-ray equipment, the IR passes a catheter (small tube) into the femoral artery to the uterine artery and guides it near the location of the fibroid tumor.
 When the IR has reached the location of the fibroids, embolic material (small spheres) are injected through the catheter and into the blood flow leading to the uterine fibroid tumors.

 The embolic material is designed to block the vessels around the fibroid, depriving it of the blood and oxygen it needs to grow.
 The blood and oxygen deprivation results in fibroids shrinking.
 The embolic material remains permanently in the blood vessels at the fibroid site.

 The catheter is then moved to the other side of the uterus, usually using the same incision in the thigh.
-Once the IR has completed embolization of the uterine artery on both sides, the catheter is gently removed and the IR places finger pressure over the small incision in your thigh.
+Once the IR has completed embolization of the uterine artery on both sides, the catheter is gently removed, and the IR places finger pressure over the small incision in your thigh.
 After holding the puncture site for a few minutes to help stop any bleeding, the IR may close the incision using a vascular closure device.

 After the procedure, you may experience some discomfort such as abdominal cramping or pain.
 You and your doctor will determine what medications may be needed to keep you comfortable.
 The post-procedure care that you receive will be administered by skilled nurses and your IR.

-Once your IR has evaluated you and has decided you are ready for discharge, you will receive discharge instructions from your doctor.
-These instructions include information on post uterine fibroid treatment care regarding medications you will need to take to keep you comfortable based on how you are feeling.
-They may also include information on when you can expect to begin returning to normal activities, as well as all phone numbers for whom to call if you have questions.
-You may continue to experience some cramping, similar to menstrual period cramping, that lasts a few days after the procedure.
-Most women are able to return to light activity within a few days of the uterine fibroid embolization treatment and are usually back to work and normal activity on average, within 11 days.
+Once your IR has evaluated you as ready for discharge, you will receive discharge instructions.
+These instructions include information on post uterine fibroid treatment care regarding medications to keep you comfortable as necessary.
+They may also include information on when you can expect to return to normal activities, as well as all phone numbers for whom to call if you have questions.
+You may continue to experience cramping that lasts a few days after the procedure.
+Most women are able to return to light activity within a few days of the uterine fibroid embolization treatment and are usually back to work and normal activity within 7 days.

-© 2003-2015 Merit Medical Systems, Inc. All Rights Reserved.
+© 2023 Merit Medical Systems, Inc. All Rights Reserved.